wunderio/drupal-project/README.md

   - select the correct owner,
   - name the project as `client-COUNTRYCODE-CLIENT-PROJECT`,
   - make the repository private (unless the project is public).
-- Clone the new project locally and modify it's details:
+- Clone the new project locally and modify its details:
   - `composer.json` name,
   - `silta/silta.yml` [values](https://github.com/wunderio/charts/blob/master/drupal/values.yaml).
 - Log in to [CircleCI](https://app.circleci.com/) using your Github account and add the new project using existing config.